traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

            Vertical Animations on height (Approach #1)
            Vertical Animations on height (Approach #2)

- 6. Services
+ 6. Forms
     a.
-Router service:   Used to navigate to another page view
+Template-based Forms  (used for simpler forms)
     b.
-Lookup Service:   Used to populate dropdowns
-    c.
-Message Service:  Used to display messages
+Reactive forms        (used for complex forms)
+       <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToSetupReactiveForm.txt">Setup Reactive Forms</a>
+       Build Custom Synchronous Validators
+       Build Custom Asynchronous Validators

  7. Buttons, Text-Fields, and Controls (using Angular Material)
     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a> in Angular Material
     b. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.angular.tricks.and.techniques.txt">Angular Material Tricks & Techniques</a>
     c. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToAddHyperlinks.txt">Hyperlinks</a>

- 8. Forms
+ 8. Services
     a.
-Template-based Forms  (used for simpler forms)
+Router service:   Used to navigate to another page view
     b.
-Reactive forms        (used for complex forms) Setup Reactive Forms
-       Build Custom Synchronous Validators
-       Build Custom Asynchronous Validators
+Lookup Service:   Used to populate dropdowns
+    c.
+Message Service:  Used to display messages

+ 9. TypeScript
+    a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToReferenceEnumClass.txt">How to Use Enumerated Classes in HTML</a>  (constants.ts)

- 9. Observables, Subjects, and Arrow Functions
+10. Observables, Subjects, and Arrow Functions
     a.
 How to use observables to simulate a REST call
     b.
 How to use observables to invoke a REST call
     c.
 How to render stuff in the HTML after the REST call comes back